Donaldttt/fuzzyy/README.md

-" x and y offsets are by default calculated to center the windows on the screen " width, height, and x and y offsets > 0 and < 1 are resolved as percentages " width, height, and x and y offsets >= 1 are fixed numbers of lines and cols " Default window layout configuration is: let g:fuzzyy_window_layout = {
+" x and y offsets are by default calculated to center the windows on the screen " width, height, and x and y offsets > 0 and < 1 are resolved as percentages " width, height, and x and y offsets >= 1 are fixed numbers of lines and cols " invalid values for preview_ratio, width, height, and x and y offsets are ignored " Default window layout configuration is: let g:fuzzyy_window_layout = {
 \    'files': {